studio banter update 23rd November 2019:

 * * *

-Episode One: “It’s not over till the hairy man sings”
+Blackhaven Series One Episode One (101): “It’s not over till the hairy man sings”

 Well, we finally made it to studio with episode one of the Blackhaven podcast!
 The guys at The Music Shed, Inverness were up for the fun and happy to be involved.
 Dave and John, the sound engineers, are straight out of Central Casting, with that slightly mad, febrile look that signifies the musician/technician in their lair.
 And hilariously, the studio itself is basically nailed to the outside of a funeral parlour and adjacent to an old cemetery.
 I mean, you cannot make this stuff up!
 Though actually, that is exactly the sort of thing Blackhaven is all about.
 So we felt very much at home.